tohyuting/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list the macros saved in the application.
-2. CLI-nic retrieves all presently saved macros, and shows it on the GUI.
+2. CLI-nic retrieves all presently saved macros and shows it on the GUI.

     Use case ends.